Conservative MP misplaces photo ID needed to vote in local elections

 One form of ID that is not accepted at polling stations is the veterans ID card, introduced at the start of this year.

-Veterans minister Johnny Mercer issued an apology via social media site X, formerly Twitter, after reports emerged of a former soldier unable to use their veterans card at a polling station.
+Veterans minister Johnny Mercer issued an apology via social media site X, formerly Twitter, after former soldier Adam Diver was unable to use his veterans card at a polling station.

-“I am sorry about this,” Mr Mercer wrote in response to a post from someone who had been turned away from a polling station after presenting their veterans card.
+“I am sorry about this,” Mr Mercer wrote in response after Mr Diver was turned away from his polling station.

 He added: “The legislation on acceptable forms of ID came out before the veterans ID cards started coming out in January this year.
 I will do all I can to change it before the next one.”